+An environment variable is a “mechanism for provisioning dynamic configuration information to Unix programs at runtime”.
 Golang environment variables are global variables set outside of the program and can be accessed by the program at runtime.
-Environment variables store configuration settings, such as database connection strings, API keys, and other sensitive information that should not be hardcoded into the program.

 Syntax